zohartz/amplify-graphql-demo/README.md

-This project is a demo of aws amplify and graphql
+This project is a demo of aws amplify and graphql.
-A note management App
+## A note management App

-An overview presentation on Graphql and AWS Amplify [slide](https://docs.google.com/presentation/d/1NeHLap4_IGZGF0EGUxDs_07ru1ui_BbsMQMS3D8lxhs/edit?usp=sharing)
+My overview presentation on Graphql and AWS Amplify : [slide](https://docs.google.com/presentation/d/1NeHLap4_IGZGF0EGUxDs_07ru1ui_BbsMQMS3D8lxhs/edit?usp=sharing)

-## Quick atart with amplify and appsync
+## Quick start with amplify and appsync

 ### `amplify installation`